 • Heavy Equipment Operator

-• Master of Business Administration in Community Economic Development: Areas of specialization include strategic leadership, First Nations economic development and public policy.
-The program is offered on weekends so students can continue to work during the week.
+• Master of Business Administration in Community Economic Development: In this program—offered on weekends so students can work during the week—areas of specialization include strategic leadership, First Nations economic development and public policy.

 • Welding: Students learn to perform welding operations.
-The program also hosts an annual fundraiser called Carhartts and Caviar; students research, design and build pieces of metal art to be auctioned off.
+The program also hosts an annual fundraiser called Carhartts and Caviar, where students research, design and build pieces of metal art to be auctioned off.

 • Heavy Equipment Operator: Students learn in a state-of-the-art simulator lab and then use the machines on real work sites.